 If you have any of the main symptoms of Coronavirus or a positive test results, the public health advice is to stay at home and avoid contact with others.

 For information on the vaccine and booster vaccines, please visit our Covid-19 vaccine page.

 Need to speak to someone right now?

-- If you need information or support, including help finding practical local assistance, please contact our Crisis, Advocacy and Support Service on 0117 927 9551 or send us an email, and we will do what we can to help.
+If you need information or support, including help finding practical local assistance, please contact our Information and Support team on 0117 927 9551 or send us an email and we will do what we can to help.
 Some local authorities have a Covid helpline; you can search for this online or contact us.

-- The UK Government has set up a page online where users from England, Northern Ireland, Scotland, and Wales can find what help they can receive from the UK gov and other organisations.
-This includes finding support relating to: what to do if you’re feeling unsafe where you live, or if you’re worried about someone else; paying bills/rent/mortgage; getting food; employment problems; what to do if you’re worried about going in to work; having somewhere to live; mental health and wellbeing, including information for children
+- The UK Government has set up a page online for people in England, Northern Ireland, Scotland, and Wales signposting to sources of support.
+This includes what to do if you’re feeling unsafe where you live, or if you’re worried about someone else; testing for Coronavirus; help with living costs; education and employment support; Long Covid; and mental health and wellbeing, including information for children.

-- In Northern Ireland, you can contact a freephone helpline, set up to help those in vulnerable groups to access information, advice and support, on 0808 802 0020.
+- In Northern Ireland, you can contact the Freephone Community Helpline set up to help those in vulnerable groups to access information, advice and support, on 0808 802 0020.
 You can also email or send a text to ACTION to 81025.

 - The Scottish Government has set up a helpline for vulnerable people, including those with M.E.
 Tel: 0800 111 4000.
 Callers will be automatically connected to their local authority who will support them to access the service they need, such as essential food and medication, links to local social work services for vulnerable children or adults, emotional support and contact with local volunteer groups.

 - The Scottish Intercollegiate Guidelines Network (SIGN) have produced a leaflet on Long Covid for patients in Scotland.
 This booklet covers what Long Covid is, its symptoms, diagnosing it, and the care plans currently being put in place by SIGN.